TurgenSec/policies/pending/turgensec-sensitive-data-removal-policy.md

----
-title: GitHub Sensitive Data Removal Policy
+# TurgenSec Sensitive Data Removal Policy
-productVersions:
-  dotcom: '*'
-redirect_from:
-  - /articles/github-sensitive-data-removal-policy
----
-If you believe that content on GitHub infringes a valid copyright you own, please see our [DMCA Takedown Policy](/articles/dmca-takedown-policy/) and our [Guide to Submitting a DMCA Takedown Notice](/articles/guide-to-submitting-a-dmca-takedown-notice/).
-We rely on the DMCA notice and takedown process for the majority of our removal actions.

-However, we understand that sensitive, security-related content may get published on GitHub – whether accidentally or on purpose – from time to time.
-We provide our sensitive data removal process to remove this sensitive data in certain exceptional circumstances where the DMCA process would not be applicable, such as when your security is at risk from exposed passwords and you do not own the copyright to the specific content that you need removed, or the content is not protectable by copyright.
-This guide describes the information GitHub needs from you in order to process a request to remove sensitive data from a repository.
+We understand that sensitive, security-related content may get published on TurgenSec, or end up in our systems – whether accidentally or on purpose – from time to time.
+We provide our sensitive data removal process to remove this sensitive data, such as when your security is at risk from exposed passwords.
+This guide describes the information TurgenSec needs from you in order to process a request to remove sensitive data from our records.

 ### What is Sensitive Data?